-4. Undifferentiated and Variously Differentiated Consciousness
+4. Undifferentiated and Variously Differentiated Consciousness 4- Fluralism-and Theological Doctrines

 For centuries theologians were divided into schools.
 The schools differed from one another on most points in systematic theology.
-But they all shared a common origin in medieval Scholasticism and so they were able to understand one another and could attempt, if not dialogue, at least refutation.
-But with the breakdown of Scholasticism that common ancestry is no longer a bond.
-The widest divergences in doctrine are being expressed by Catholic theologians.
-If each abounds in his wisdom, he also tends to be mystified by the existence of views other than his own.
+But they all shared a common origin in medieval Scholasticism and so they were able to understand and could attempt, refutation. one another and if not dialogue, at least refute.
+But with the foreakdown of Scholasticism that common ancestry is no longer a bond.
+The widest divergences in doctrine If each are being expressed by Catholic theologians.
+Theoh abounds in his own wisdom, he also tends to be mystified by the existence of views other than his own.